Privacy and confidentiality

 Record correction requests

 A patient may request that the OHA correct any information about the patient that is considered incorrect.
-The request must be made in writing.
+The request must be made in writing using the Patient Prescription Correction Request Form.
 The patient request must state what specific information in the report the patient considers incorrect.
 This would include the date the report was run, the date the prescription was written and filled, and any other information to positively identify the record in question.

 Responding to patient requests